Investment gold coins (VAT Notice 701/21A)

 2.4 The ‘normal’ selling price

-2.5 Conditions affecting the normal selling price
+2.5 Conditions affecting the ‘normal’ selling price

 The finish influences the normal selling price of coins.
-Investment gold coins fall into 2 broad classes.
+Investment gold coins fall into 2 broad classes:

-2.6 Investment gold coins and the Margin Scheme
+2.6 Investment gold coins and the margin scheme

-You cannot sell investment gold coins (read paragraph 2.1) under the Margin Scheme.
-If you’ve mistakenly included investment gold coins as purchases in Margin Scheme stock records, delete the entry and note it accordingly.
+If you’ve included investment gold coins as purchases in margin scheme stock records, delete the entry and make a note.

 Guidance on correcting errors is in How to correct VAT errors and make adjustments or claims (VAT Notice 700/45).

-You can read further guidance on:
+You can read more guidance on:

 2.7 Record keeping requirements for dealers in investment gold coins